Skip to main content

 Course description/aims:

-Students work towards the National Certificate in Building, Construction, and Allied Trades Skills Level 2.
+Methods of assessment: Students work towards the National Certificate in Building, Construction, and Allied Trades Skills Level 2.
 They will complete a range of industry NCEA unit standards that will be assessed through coursework and examinations.
 The NCEA Standards that are offered are designed for those who seek further education as an apprentice.
-Unit standards are not recognised by Universities for entrance credits.
+Unit standards are not recognised by universities for entrance credits.
 A typical year will include the following standards:

 • 24352 – demonstrate knowledge of and apply safe working practices in the construction of a BCATS project